 - Name: Indicates the name of the business process diagram. - Id: Provides a unique identifier for the business process diagram.
 The Id cannot be modified. - Type: Indicates the type of artifact. - Width: Indicates the width of the business process diagram, measured in pixels.
-The maximum size is 7000 pixels. - Height: Indicates the height of the business process diagram, measured in pixels.
+The maximum size is 7000 - Height: Indicates the height of the business process diagram, measured in pixels.
 The maximum size is 7000 pixels. - Description: Provides a description of the business process diagram.

-Your instance administrator can configure standard properties for each standard artifact type.
+In addition to the default system properties, your project administrator can configure custom properties for each artifact type.